Pastor Bob

 The dangers of wealth are practically met first by intentional generosity.
 If you’re of wealth, there is no escaping the radical call of responsibility laid upon you by God.
 The poor of the earth are all about you, and God is going to ask you hard questions about what has been entrusted to you, and what you did with it.
 Your ability to create wealth is itself a beautiful gift, perhaps even a vocation, but one with responsibilities before God.
 Woe to you if you receive much that way, but share little – you’re in danger.
 Live your life that way, and it may be that you’ve already seen all the wealth you’ll ever know.
 Woe to the wasting of your gift!
 But if you give and share, I expect you’ll feel God’s pleasure as you do.

 Now, if you read that paragraph above, and think it only applies to others, then woe to you too, because envy is lying to you.
 You know it’s because of our envy, and not really our greed, that we live in such denial about how radically wealthy we in the west actually are?
-Because if you live in the west, wake up, lest envy tell you that you’re not really actually wealthy, and so not so seriously obligated to give and share and care for your neighbour.
+Because if you live in the West, wake up, lest envy tell you that you’re not really actually wealthy, and so not so seriously obligated to give and share and care for your neighbour.
 Envy will try to trick you into playing the game that you’d give or share more if you just had a little more, or if you had as much as _____ does.
 Watch out!
 Woe to you!
 Envy has you flying down a terrible path to destruction!

 And beware even more: envy also uses the wealth or power of others to whisper mammon’s lie that you would only wear it’s ring of power for good.
-If you think Jesus wants you to help the poor by harming someone else, or by advocating that others be harmed, taking what they have, you are not in touch with Jesus.
+If you think Jesus wants you to help the poor by harming someone else, or by advocating that others be harmed, say by taking what they have, you are not in touch with Jesus.
 Instead of shouting and making excuses for coercion or even theft, why don’t you lead by radical giving yourself?
 Of course, envy tells us that the poor are always someone else’s responsibility.
 And we’ve even politically systematized that lie by voting for people who take care of the whole poverty thing for us.
 That bureaucratic way means the ‘really wealthy’ can have their stuff taken and redistributed to those other people in a way that frees us from ever being by their side.
 Because the truth is that a lot of the poor are people we don’t really like or trust . . .
 The poor, you know, whom Jesus loves.

 Not even Robin Hood fell for the lies we’ve believed.
 Robin Hood didn’t steal from the rich.
 He stole from an evil king and state that overtaxed its own people into poverty, and he lived with the poor in the forest.